saleor/saleor.io-learn/product/variants.md

 }
 ```

-Next step is to make those variant clickable so that the user can select a particular variant of a product they want to add to their cart.
+The next step is to make those variants clickable so that the user can select a particular variant of a product they want to add to their cart.

 For constructing className strings conditionally let's use a tiny utility - `clsx`.